-The recent strengthening of the U.S. dollar has significant implications for both the U.S. and global economies, particularly affecting exports and inflation rates.
-Since Election Day, the dollar has appreciated almost 3%, contrary to President-elect Donald Trump's promise to weaken it for better exports.
-This rise in demand for dollars is largely attributed to higher potential returns for investors, driven by stronger-than-expected inflation data from October [1289d2ce].
+The recent surge in the U.S. dollar has significant implications for both the domestic and global economies.
+Over the past year, the dollar has appreciated by 7.53%, driven by growth and interest rate differentials, and is expected to continue rising amid expansionary fiscal policies and a new tariff regime [1466f8ff].
+This increase in demand for dollars is largely attributed to higher potential returns for investors, as evidenced by stronger-than-expected inflation data from October [1289d2ce].

-Richard Koo, chief economist of Nomura Research Institute, argues that the dollar is overvalued, which is harming U.S. manufacturing and contributing to trade deficits.
+Richard Koo, chief economist of Nomura Research Institute, argues that the dollar is overvalued, harming U.S. manufacturing and contributing to trade deficits.
 He suggests that a new international accord, similar to the 1985 Plaza Accord, is necessary to lower the dollar's value.
 Koo highlights that the Coalition for a Prosperous America reports the yuan is 24% undervalued, the yen 32%, and the euro 19% undervalued, indicating a need for coordinated international intervention to address the strong dollar's impact [c31cba04].

 For the Israeli economy, the strong dollar has mixed effects, especially on its high-tech sector, which is crucial for economic growth.
 A weaker dollar can enhance the competitiveness of Israeli tech exports, which account for 80% of the sector's revenue.
 Effective management of exchange rate fluctuations is essential for maintaining export competitiveness and maximizing tax revenue.
 The ongoing conflict in the region will further test Israel's economic resilience, but a weaker dollar could potentially drive up tax revenues and fuel GDP growth, aiding recovery efforts [da478822].

-The broader implications of a strong dollar are also evident in global markets.
+The broader implications of a strong dollar are evident in global markets.
 Companies in the S&P 500 index that derive more than half of their sales from international markets reported a 4.7% decline in earnings in Q3, while those with a majority of sales within the U.S. saw a 6.8% growth.
 The dollar's strength is expected to continue, as the U.S. economy is projected to expand by 2.1% this year, outpacing other advanced economies [28ac3fb6].

 However, experts from Desjardins Bank caution that the dollar's gains may be temporary.
 They forecast that the U.S. economy could struggle to maintain growth, leading to multiple interest rate cuts by the Federal Reserve.
 Jimmy Jean, Chief Economist at Desjardins, suggests that if proposed tariffs are delayed until 2025 or 2026, there could be a temporary reprieve for the global economy, but challenges for currencies are anticipated before the end of 2025 [796513c5].